I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics)

 model-router serve --config configs/v1-9models-qwen08b.yaml --port 8100

-Opening http://localhost:8100 shows a UI where you can submit questions and see the routing decision, each model's confidence, and cost estimates all at once.
-If you just want to check the default pool contents, hitting /api/models is the fastest route.
+Opening http://localhost:8100 brings up the UI, where you can submit questions and see the routing decision, each model's confidence, and cost estimates all in one view.
+The quickest way to check the default pool contents is to hit /api/models.

 Mixing Claude and GPT into the Pool via OpenRouter

-To connect all the way through to actual calls, you need one OpenRouter API key.
-The default pool is set up assuming OpenRouter prefixes, so just exporting the key gets you Claude / GPT / Gemini / DeepSeek and more lined up in the pool.
+To connect through to actual calls, you'll need one OpenRouter API key.
+Since the default pool is built with OpenRouter prefixes in mind, just exporting the key gives you Claude / GPT / Gemini / DeepSeek and more in the pool.

 export OPENROUTER_API_KEY=your-key